redwoodjs/learn.redwoodjs.com/docs/tutorial2/building-a-component-the-redwood-way.md

 ### Testing

-We don't want Santa to skip our house for being naughty developers so let's test our **Comment** component.
+We don't want Santa to skip our house so let's test our **Comment** component.
 We could test that the author's name and the body of the comment appear, as well as the date it was posted.

 The default test that comes with a generated component just makes sure that no errors are thrown, which is the least we could ask of our components!